 Potato Pancakes Recipe for Draniki or Deruny

-This potato pancakes recipe draniki (in Russian) or deruny (in Ukrainian) is another of our best pancake recipes.
+This potato pancakes recipe for draniki (Russian) or deruny (Ukrainian) is another of our best pancake recipes.
 This potato pancakes recipe is super easy and versatile.
 Finely grate the potato and onion and use more rather than less flour for a light pancake similar in texture to a pikelet or the mini buckwheat blini.

 Alternatively, you could grate larger pieces of potato, finely chop or slice your onion, and use less flour for texture and crunch and something more akin to a German kartoffelpuffer, Israeli latkes, Czech bramboraky, and American hash browns.